Begun in 2014/15

 - Housing – we will examine the coherence and accessibility of housing data in the UK, looking also at any quality concerns and data gaps.
 A summary of the approach is available.

-- International migration – we will explore the extent to which the available data on international migration meet the needs of society and what might be done to fill any gaps.
-A summary of the approach should be available by January 2017.
+- International migration – we are exploring the extent to which the available data on international migration meet the needs of society and what might be done to fill any gaps.
+Here is a summary of our approach.

 The Office for Statistics Regulation will keep the programme of systemic reviews under regular review, and expects to revise it as new issues and priorities arise; we have developed a scoping template to help us explore new potential work areas and prioritise between them.